El Paso, TX

 Other Comments

 Another nice feature of this restaurant is the drinks.
 There are some interesting ones such as Pellegrino water.
-I liked the iced tea not so much for being better than at other restaurants, but for being less expensive (this is less true, though, after the Covid pandemic).
+I liked the iced tea not so much for being better than at other restaurants (which it is), but for being less expensive.

 The lunch menu is limited to sandwiches, wraps, soups, salads, burgers, pasta, or quiche.
 Still, the way they let you combine a soup and salad with a choice of side dish, gives a good variety of items.